sayantanu-dey/BusOnline/README.md

 To install the android app and test it on mobile :- go to android directory and download the apk file

+Do provide the permissions at runtime for it to run properly